 The Sangiovese in this vineyard achieves floral notes of red rose, violet with also fruity notes of cherries and spices.
 A unique wine with exceptional longevity.
 In fact, the framework of the vineyard is based on marl, calcareous sediments and clay.
 This results in great tannins and freshness which allows the wine to reach a longevity of even more than 25 years.

-This Cabernet Sauvignon vineyard located in the main complex of Marchesi Gondi vineyards in Sottomonte area, with a south-southwest exposure.
+This Cabernet Sauvignon vineyard is located in the main complex of Marchesi Gondi vineyards in the Sottomonte area, with a south-southwest exposure.

 Partly replanted in 1985 with 3000 vines per hectare, with upside-down training, and partly planted in 2003 with 4000 vines per hectare, using the spurred cordon system.
 It has the peculiarities of the Chianti Rufina terroir, a soil rich in minerals, marl, calcareous sediments and clay.
 In this parcel, the soil skeleton is practically galestro-based and for this reason it is called "Pietra Viva".
 Here the marl rocks, with their white and grey colours, seem to be born and grow day by day.
 Because of these characteristics, the Cabernet Sauvignon has acquired a more territorial taste, leaving behind some vegetal notes to acquire a more austere and biting structure.